Early diagnosis and treatment of a cracked tooth is vital to deterring further damage & tooth loss

 If you have a large fracture on the front of your tooth, you might be left with an unsightly visual flaw in addition to a painful smile.
 However, dental veneers, which are thin, porcelain or resin laminates that can be cemented to the front of your tooth, can be used to seal the fracture and restore your smile.
 Since veneers are composed of a solid sheet of material, they are stronger than dental bonding and recommended for more extensive visible fractures.

 If your tooth has been through several restorations, contains multiple cracks, or has fractures that weaken the cusp of the tooth, dental crowns might be needed to improve the structural integrity of the tooth.
 Crowns serve multiple purposes.
 In addition to covering the tooth and sealing out bacteria and food particles, crowns also hold the natural tooth together, so that it won't split apart.

 If you play sports or grind your teeth at night, invest in a custom mouth guard.
 These customized guards cushion your teeth, protecting them from impact.
 Mouth guards are affordable and incredibly effective, preserving the look and feel of your smile.

 Avoid opening packages with your teeth, clenching your teeth, chewing ice, or biting down on hard objects.
 All of these habits can cause teeth to fail, leading to painful cracks.

-If you suspect that you have cracked teeth, make an appointment for an exam today!
+If you suspect that you have cracked teeth, contact us to schedule an appointment for an exam today!
 Our office is currently accepting new patients, and we look forward to serving you.